Learn how to play football and stop feeling clueless watching from the sidelines.

 When you say "football" in many parts of the world, most people think of soccer.
 So, around the globe, football as we know it is often referred to as "gridiron" or "American football."

-This summary of the basic American football rules will give you a good overview of the game and prepare you to start a pick-up game of your own!
+This summary of the basic American football rules will give you a good overview of the game and prepare you to enjoy watching your kids game or start a pick-up game of your own!

 Gridiron football is played by 2 teams with 11 players on the field at a time who attempt to score points by moving the ball down the field across the goal line or by kicking the ball between the upright goal posts.
 The team with the most points at the end of regulation time is the winner.